Hashtag Web3 / Updated

 Current Web3 Activity

-- Limited cryptocurrency exchanges operating locally
+- Limited local cryptocurrency exchanges

-- Few local blockchain startups
+- Few blockchain startups

 - No major blockchain conferences or events

-However, enterprise and government interest is rising:
+However, interest from enterprises and government sectors is increasing:

-- Central bank researching CBDC possibilities
+- The central bank is researching CBDC applications.

-- Regional Arab blockchain initiatives gaining traction
+- Regional Arab blockchain initiatives are gaining traction.

 In-Demand Roles and Salary Expectations